OUR STORY

 What work has been done already?

 The forest sector is already a great field to work and grow in.
 For years, it has been defined by innovation, economic prosperity, technological advancements, and environmental practices.
-Now, we are continuing to work towards a more inclusive workforce.
+Now, we are continuing to work toward a more inclusive workforce.

 In recent years, more women have held director positions in companies in the forest products and paper sector, with the rates rising from 5% in 2016 to 20% in 2019, according to Osler’s 2019 Diversity Disclosure Practices report.
 It’s no question that while strides are being made, there’s more work to be done to make sure there’s room for everyone in forestry.